vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 The _Blend_ tool got shapeburst fills resurrected, and allows to place their handles on the canvas.
 Additionally the Blend tool displays progress indication now thanks to a new GEGL feature available in several GEGL operations including `gegl:distance-transform`.

 The _Text_ tool now fully supports advanced input methods for CJK and other non-western languages.
-Minimal support already existed but the preedit text was displayed in a floating popup instead of inline within the text tool box, and without any preview styling.
+Minimal support already existed but the preedit text was displayed in a floating pop-up instead of inline within the text tool box, and without any preview styling.
 It is now displayed just as expected depending on your platform and Input Method Engine.
 Several input method-related bugs and crashes have also been fixed in the same time.

 <figure>
     <img src="{filename}gimp-2-9-4-ime.png" alt="Input Method Engine support in text tool" width='417' height='240' />